Neighbors help Neighbors Access Northeast Village Services

 Living Cully is committed to preventing the displacement of low-income residents and people of color from the Cully neighborhood.
 Northeast Village supports those living with disabilities and older adults who would like to age in place by connecting them with neighborhood volunteers to help with yard maintenance, housekeeping, pet care, grocery store runs, and more.

 “They’ve helped me out so much,” said Victor Johanson, a member at the Northeast Villages for the past several months.
 He added that the volunteers who come help with household chores give him new inspiration for what he can do with his home.

 An annual membership for an individual member cost $499, and while that is much cheaper than other elder care options, the cost is still a burden for those living on limited incomes.

 With the support of a mini-grant from the Cully Association of Neighbors, Living Cully staff, community volunteer Don Tarbutton, and Living Cully’s PSU student intern Chelsea Gokcay put together a fundraiser and educational event for Northeast Village to help raise funds for subsidized memberships and raise awareness about the program.

-Between “pay-what-you-can” dinner tickets and donations at the event, the community raised just over $1200 in funds that can help subsidize the annual memberships for low-income Cully residents, surpassing their fundraising goal of $1200.
+Between “pay-what-you-can” dinner tickets and donations at the event, the community raised nearly $2000 in funds that can help subsidize the annual memberships for low-income Cully residents, surpassing their fundraising goal of $1200.